 Here are some important tips for the training for Manali to Leh cycling experience:

-- Understanding your route and terrain makes you a lot more confident for the ride.
+- Understanding your route and terrain makes you a lot more confident about the ride.
 So, make sure you read through the list of places on Manali Leh Highway and understand where you expect what.

 - Small things like being able to repair your bicycle, having camping gears to camp in the middle of nowhere, enough food and water to survive also makes you mentally strong.
 It provides you with a cushion when caught in an adverse situation.